Pre-order at 15% discount by 11 March 2022

 Born and raised in Seoul, Seo Su-jin received her BA in Korean literature from Ewha Womans University and her MA in creative writing from Myongji University.
 She is a certified Korean language lecturer and has taught at several universities in Seoul.
 Her debut novel Korean Teachers won the 25th Hankyoreh Literature Prize in 2020.
 In 2021, she published the novella Gold Rush as well as the novel Yujin and Dave in Hyundae Munhak magazine.
 Su-jin now lives in Sydney, Australia, and her next novel Summer Hill High School will be published in 2022.

 About the Translator

-Lizzie Buehler is a PhD student in comparative literature at Harvard University.
+Elizabeth Buehler is a PhD student in comparative literature at Harvard University.
 Her previous translations from Korean include Yun Ko-eun’s novel The Disaster Tourist and short-story collection Table for One.

 ISBN (Hardback): 978-981-18-3197-3